Kalamazoo College announced the hiring of Mark Murphy as women’s tennis coach and director of tennis facilities on Thursday, Dec. 17, 2009.

 In addition to his duties at Coe, Murphy was the head coach of the Iowa USTA Competition Training Center, served as chair of the Iowa District Junior Competition, and taught private lessons as a USPTA (United States Professional Tennis Association) certified instructor.
 He also was voted as the Most Outstanding Contributor to Junior Tennis in Iowa in 2006.

 Murphy graduated from Coe College in 1998 with a bachelor’s degree in political science and business administration.
 He was a three-year letter winner for the Kohawks and member of two Midwest Conference championship teams.

 In addition to his responsibilities at Kalamazoo College, Murphy is the Central Regional Chair of the NCAA Women’s Tennis Committee, Central Regional Chair of the ITA Ranking Committee, and is the Head Coach for the USTA/WMTA Marian Baird Wood Girls 18’s Team.

-Murphy and his wife, Becca, reside in Portage with their daughter, Eliza.
+Murphy and his wife, Becca, reside in Portage with their daughters, Eliza and Maeve.